canonical/data-science-stack/docs/reference/enable-gpu.rst

 To ensure DSS can utilise NVIDIA GPUs:

-1. The host will need to have the NVIDIA drivers installed
+1. The NVIDIA drivers must be installed.
 2. MicroK8s will need to be setup to utilise those drivers

 MicroK8s is leveraging the `NVIDIA Operator`_ to for setting up and